yabinmeng/dseansible/README.md

 ```

-The high level description (as below) of the top level elements should be quite straightforward.
-Fore more background information about Ansible configuration file, inventory, playbook, and role, please check Ansible documentation.
+The table below gives the high level description of the top level elements in the framework.

 | Top Level Item Name | Type   | Description  |
 | ------------------- | ------ | ------------ |